opensearch-project/documentation-website/_integrations/index.md

 ### Try out demo

-To try out a prepackaged integration asset, follow these steps:
+To try a prepackaged integration asset, follow these steps:

 1. On the **Integrations** page, select **Nginx**.
 2. Select the **Try it** button.
 The **Try it** option automatically creates a sample index template, adds sample data to the template, and then creates the integration based on that data.